mi-erasmusmc/aioli/README.md

 ### OPTIONS

-There are three settings that you can configure in the Settings.toml file.
+There are three settings that you can configure in the `Settings.toml` file.

 1. *skip_normalizer* You can skip calling the RxNormalizer, the RxNormalizer is an API that allows to find RxNorm ids based on a string and accounts for common typos and alternative spellings, pulling all 600.000 unique strings in the FAERS data through this api takes over a day (currently we do only the 60.000 most common strings, to save some time (can change the limit in the rxnormalizer.sql file)) (rxnav throttle the amount of request to 20 per second, there is a docker image you could download and call as fast your computer can handle in stead, but loading that image also take a while).
-Skipping the api calls will still give you a pretty decent amount of matches.
+Skipping the api calls will still give you a very decent amount of matches.

 2. *retain_multi* In the original mapping section of AEOLUS the idea was to include multi-ingredient drugs in the roll up, the present implementation splits the multi-ingredient drugs to single ingredient entries (you can still find the